catrone3/shadowrunNotes/NPCs/Neutral/South Florida/Isabella (Bella) Bianchi.md

 #miami
-Fashion Designer: Isabella (Bella) Bianchi, a talented and influential fashion designer with connections to high-profile clients and knowledge of the city's fashion elite. - Connection Rating: 4 - Runs Turner Couture.
+Fashion Designer: Isabella (Bella) Bianchi, a talented and influential fashion designer with connections to high-profile clients and knowledge of the city's fashion elite. - Connection Rating: 4 - Runs [[../../../Corps (Local)/South Florida/Turner Couture|Turner Couture]].